This one ought to be added to the Amazing Stories of Sharing, all enabled via flickr photosharing.

 Thanks, Di!
 And I still have a lot of that wood saved in the shed.

-The Amazing Story: From CogDogLog to Turned Pens by CogDogBlog, unless otherwise expressly stated, is licensed under a Creative Commons Attribution-ShareAlike 3.0 Unported License.
+Amazing Story: From CogDogLog to Turned Pens by CogDogBlog, unless otherwise expressly stated, is licensed under a Creative Commons Attribution-ShareAlike 4.0 International License.